lovasoa/dezoomify/README.md

 ## Video tutorial
 [![Video tutorial for dezzomify](http://pix.toile-libre.org/upload/original/1460095793.png)](https://www.youtube.com/watch?v=RtyckiAE5Eo)

+## Reporting issues
+Your bug reports and feature requests are welcome!
+Please go the the [Github issue page of the project](https://github.com/lovasoa/dezoomify/issues), and explain your problem.
+Please be clear, and give the URL of the page containing the image dezoomify failed to process.

 #Programming Languages
 The aim of the script is to do as much as possible in _Javascript_ (with the HTML5 `<canvas>` tag), and only the network-related stuffs on the server side (in this case, _PHP_).
 The only little piece of _PHP_ that remains in the code is just a proxy, used to circumvent the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).